The Law Enforcement and Policing Fellowship

 Step 4: Timeline of the Fellowship

-Applications to join the pioneer cohort of The Law Enforcement & Policing Fellowship are now open.
-We will announce the timeline of the Fellowship soon.
+Applications to join the second cohort of The Law Enforcement & Policing Fellowship are now open.
+The Second cohort will begin on December 4, 2025.

 Mentors